SimonMoynihan33/KVRN-Apparel/README.md

 3. **Building Community and Brand Loyalty:** By enabling users to submit their own designs in a competition format, KVRN fosters community involvement and deepens brand loyalty.
 Competition entries are managed dynamically, allowing users to update submissions and engage with KVRN’s brand in a creative way, with the added incentive of royalties for winning entries.

-4. **Meeting the Needs of a Global Audience:** The platform provides multi-currency support and adaptable delivery options, ensuring that international buyers (particularly in Ireland and the UK) can shop with ease and confidence.

 Through these solutions, KVRN Apparel addresses both common e-commerce pain points and unique challenges related to community engagement, encouraging a lasting connection with users.

 ## Scope